Fearghus23/Hagbard_Celine/README.md

-# Hagbard_Celine
+# Basic_Portfolio
-Conjunction of projects and homework
+Portfolio of accomplishments